FdSc Humanistic Counselling and Psychotherapy MBACP(Accred.)

 Training, qualifications & experience

 I am professionally qualified, with a Foundation Degree in Humanistic Counselling (FdSc) and an accredited member of The British Association for Counselling and Psychotherapy MBACP (Accred).
-I have undertaken further Level 4 specialist training with Place2Be, a successful charity which champions children's mental health and well-being.
+I have an additional Level 4 qualification through specialist training with Place2Be, a successful charity which champions children's mental health and well-being.
 I have SDS Accreditation in Clinical Supervision Level 2 (Assessed Academic Competence)

 I come from a background of working in health and education and believe mental health and well-being is key to enabling us to live happier, healthier and more fulfilling lives.
 Counselling empowers us to support ourselves, with self-knowledge and self-compassion.